 The condom is made to serve as a barrier to the sperm, but sometimes the sperm may get through.
 This can happen if.

 If you suspect that semen may have gotten into your vagina by any means, you may need to make use of emergency contraception immediately.
 This can be used even up to 5 days after you have had unprotected sex.

 You might also need to conduct an STI test, and this can be performed at:

 You can always get access to female condoms at no cost, regardless of your age (even under 16).
 You can get from:

 You can locate a sexual health clinic closet to you here.

-Female condoms are not always easily accessible in all contraception and sexual health clinic, therefore you will need to make enquires first.
+Female condoms are not always easily accessible in all contraception and sexual health clinics; therefore, you will need to make inquiries first.

 However, you can purchase female condoms from:

-Ensure that whatever brands of female condom you by has the European CE mark or the British BSI kitemark as this indicates that the condom has been thoroughly tested and is completely safe for use.
+Ensure that whatever brands of female condom you by has the European CE mark or the British BSI kitemark.
+This indicates that the condom has been thoroughly tested and is completely safe for use.